-- Legal, litigation, regulatory, political and reputational risk - Reliance on key individuals (including directors and staff at outsourced service providers) - Inappropriate overall business strategy or inadequate monitoring of strategic decisions - Risks external to AICL but internal to the ACGL
+- Legal, litigation, regulatory, political and reputational risk - Reliance on key individuals (including directors and staff at outsourced service providers) - Inappropriate overall business strategy or inadequate monitoring of strategic decisions - Risks external to AICL but internal to the ACGL - Poor customer outcomes being achieved

 Those risks classified under the Operational Risk profile have been identified, assessed and articulated in the AICL Risk Register.
-Relevant risk and control owners report to the Audit and Risk Committee and are responsible for identifying new, emergent or changing risks and any consequent control changes required to realign the risks with the risk appetite.
+Relevant risk and control owners report to the Board and are responsible for identifying new, emergent or changing risks and any consequent control changes required to realign the risks with the risk appetite.

-With respect to Legal Risk, AICL's Compliance Officer has the responsibility for monitoring new and pending legislation from the Gibraltar Financial Services Commission ("GFSC") or Gibraltar government, the European Insurance and Occupational Pensions Authority ("EIOPA") and relevant bodies in other applicable jurisdictions for items that could potentially impact the Company.
+With respect to Legal Risk, AICL's Head of Compliance has the responsibility for monitoring new and pending legislation from the Gibraltar Financial Services Commission ("GFSC") or Gibraltar government, the Financial Conduct Authority ("FCA") and relevant bodies in other applicable jurisdictions for items that could potentially impact the Company.